 But you didn't lose focus.
 You were hired to implement Scrum and "Change the way things work around here".
 Unfortunately, you now find yourself without leadership support in an organization that isn't very receptive to your ideas and is fighting against you like the human body fights some sort of infectious disease.
 That’s not a great place to be.

 We all know how hard change can be.
-As a coach, you didn't expect things to be easy.
+As an Agile Coach, you didn't expect things to be easy.
 But what do you do if you begin to feel that change is impossible, and everyone in the organization is working against you?
 What if it looks like things are actually getting worse instead of improving?

 In a client where I worked recently, "Coach Bob" was hired as a Scrum Master for two teams.
 The thing was, his organization didn't understand or want to use Scrum.
 So Coach Bob was relegated to hosting the daily standup (er daily status meeting).
 The organization was using 4-week development "sprints" followed by 4-week testing "sprints".
 Coach Bob's 20 person "Scrum" teams were silo'd by skill set and handed off work to other teams to get to done.
 Development and test was followed by an 8 week integration and regression test before production deployment.
 The teams were not empowered.
 Coach Bob was ignored, powerless, and rendered ineffective.
 It was a tough situation and I wasn't surprised when Coach Bob left.